Key Takeaways

 How to Achieve a Booking Rate Goal

-Your booking rate really boils down to two things: how well you’ve qualified the leads you send invitations to and how well you write your invite.
-By optimizing both, you can increase the number of meetings you schedule.
+Your booking rate really boils down to how well you’ve qualified leads and how well you write your invite.
+Both will help increase the number of meetings you schedule.

 4. Boost the Number of Cold Calls

-Motivating your team to make lots of cold calls is difficult to do — especially if sales reps are constantly getting yelled at or hung up on.
-As a result, setting a goal with an incentive can help you increase the number of outbound calls your team makes.
-Like so:
+Motivating your team to make lots of cold calls is challenging — especially if sales reps are constantly getting yelled at or hung up on.
+Setting an incentive-based goal can help you increase your team’s number of outbound calls.
+For example,

 Make 100 cold calls each day this week [500 total] using the contact sheets we’ve put together for potential leads, and get a $50 gift card to [restaurant] when you reach 500.

 Calculating cold calls is simple.
 All you need to do is figure out the average length of each cold call.
-Then you can divide it by 60 minutes to get your hourly cold call rate.
-Here’s how it might look:
+Then, you can divide it by 60 minutes to get your hourly cold call rate.
+To calculate a reasonable number of cold calls per hour:

 60 Minutes ÷ Average Call Length = Number of Calls Per Hour

-That being said, not all of your reps will be maxing out their phone calls per hour, so you may need to do some quick counting to figure out what your sales reps are actually averaging.
+Not all of your reps will max out their phone calls per hour, so you may need to do some quick counting to figure out what your sales reps are truly averaging.

 How to Achieve a Cold Call Goal

-Closing a lot of deals isn’t enough to keep your business afloat if all the deals are small.
-If you’re in this position, it’s a good idea to set a team goal to increase your deal size and average order value.
-Here’s how a small business might do that:
+Closing many deals isn’t enough to keep your business afloat if all the deals are small.
+If small deals are holding you back, set a team goal to increase your deal size and average order value.
+Here’s how:

-Increase the average order size to $350 by the end of the year by adding at least one upselling or cross-selling pitch to every customer interaction.
+Increase the average order size to $100,000 by the end of the year by adding at least one upsell or cross-sell pitch to every customer interaction.

 How to Calculate Average Deal Size

-To calculate the average deal size, you need the revenue total and the number of deals closed in a specific period of time.
-(The period of time doesn’t matter as long as it’s the same for both values.)
-Once you have both numbers, you divide the revenue amount by the number of deals closed, like this:
+To calculate the average deal size, you need the revenue total and the number of deals closed in a specific period.
+(The period doesn’t matter as long as it’s the same for both values.)
+Once you have both numbers, you divide the revenue amount by the number of deals closed like this:

 Total Revenue Generated by Deals ÷ Number of Deals Closed